Zoom (1999 TV series)

-Zoom is an American live-action children's television series in which child cast members present a variety of types of content, including games, recipes, science experiments, and short plays, based on ideas sent in by children, and is a remake from an existing 1972 version of the same name.
-Created by Christopher Sarson, the series originally aired on PBS Kids from January 4, 1999 to May 6, 2005, with reruns airing until September 2, 2007, and was produced by WGBH-TV in Boston.
+Zoom is an American live-action children's television series in which child cast members present a variety of types of content, including games, recipes, science experiments, and short plays, based on ideas sent in by children, and is a remake of the 1972 television program of the same name.
+Created by Christopher Sarson, the series ran on PBS Kids from January 4, 1999 to May 6, 2005, with reruns airing until September 2, 2007, and was produced by WGBH-TV in Boston.

-Description
+Premise

 Zoom premiered in 1999 in largely the same format as the original series, with many of the same games and continued to feature content and ideas submitted by viewers.
 This second Zoom series ran for seven seasons (1999–2005), each featuring seven children—32 in total—called "Zoomers".
 It completed taping a pilot episode in September 1995 with a different cast, which was circulated among funders by early 1997 and aired on television in November of that year.
 On December 9, 2004, it was announced that the show had been cancelled after seven seasons.
 The cancellation was blamed on the rising competition of kids TV, which resulted in a noticeable decline in ratings for the show.
-The series finale aired on May 6, 2005 on most PBS member stations, without any reference of the show’s ending.
+The series finale aired on May 6, 2005 on most PBS member stations, without any reference of the show's ending.
 Reruns of the final three seasons aired on some PBS stations until fall 2007, when the show was pulled from the PBS lineup entirely.

+In 2020, as part of programming made in response to the COVID-19 pandemic, several members of the now-adult Zoom cast from both the 1999 and 1972 series reunited for ZOOM Into Action, a series of videos produced by the performers in their own homes where they recreated some of their educational activities for their grown-up audience to share with their own children at home.
+The project was spearheaded by former Zoom cast member Pablo Velez, Jr. who now serves as WGBH's Director of Licensing and Business Development.